scovit/Scheduler-DRMAA/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2017 Vittore F. Scolari
+Copyright 2017 Institut Pasteur

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you can redistribute it and/or modify it under the GPL License 3.0.